SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

     --> println("The shopping list contains \(shoppingList.count) items.")
     <-- The shopping list contains 2 items.

+..
+TODO: with the existing Array implementation, you can *set* count to a larger value, but Swift will assert if you try and access an item at one of the new indices.
+   The same is not true for Dictionary, which does not allow you to assign a new value to count.
+   I'll need to check what the story is for resizing arrays when NewArray lands.

 New items can be added to the end of the array by calling its ``append()`` method:

 .. testcode:: arrays